SDG12: Responsible Consumption and Production

 Waste and Resource Management

-Responsible waste disposal is a priority at the university, ensuring that we protect not only our land by ensuring we have enough external bins in the right places for food, mixed recycling, general waste, dog waste and coffee cups but also by diverting 100% of our waste away from landfill.
+Responsible waste disposal is a priority at the university, ensuring that we protect our land by ensuring we have enough external bins in the right places for food, mixed recycling, general waste, dog waste and coffee cups.
 Our Waste disposal policies are central to demonstrating the way in which we manage all types of waste produced by the university directly or indirectly.
-This includes the disposal of Hazardous and Offensive materials as well as how we minimise the use of plastic and disposable items on site.
+This includes the disposal of Hazardous and Offensive materials as well as how we minimise the use of plastic and single use items on site.

 The University works closely with our catering suppliers to ensure that locally and ethically sourced meat, fruit and vegetables are used within all of our food outlets.
 This commitment is reflected in the purchase our fair-trade coffee, locally sourced food and seasonal menus, which contain both vegetarian and vegan options.
 The University’s commitment to ethical procurement is detailed within our Ethical and Sustainable Procurement Policy.
 Our caters also work closely with us in implanting our Single use Plastics and Disposable Items policy in reducing waste from disposable cups, replaced take away packing with compostable packaging and prior to lockdown provided eat in meals on crockery.